Network Security in Azure

 Securing connections from VMs to Microsoft Azure SQL Database

 Microsoft Azure SQL Database also features an integrated firewall to channel incoming traffic.
 At first, all communication with the SQL Database is blocked.
-To secure connections with the database, the admin must build firewall rules in the Azure SQL Database permitting public IP address of the VM in Azure to communicate with the information source.
+To secure connections with the database, the admin must build firewall rules in the Azure SQL Database permitting the public IP address of the VM in Azure to communicate with the information source.

 Layers of security barriers